10 Types of Business Ownership: How to Choose One

 Jump to Section

-8 questions to choose the proper business ownership structure
+8 questions to guide your business ownership structure

-1. How many owners are there going to be?
+1. How many owners are there going to be, and will this affect future saleability?

-2. To what extent do you want to have liability?
+2. To what extent do you want to have liability, especially as the business scales?

 4. What is the primary goal of your venture?